Mera Peak Expedition 6,476m

 • UNESCO World Heritage Site excursion in Kathmandu.

-• Explore rich Sherpa other ethnic communities and their culture.
+• Explore the rich Sherpa and other ethnic communities and their culture.

-• A glimpse of Numbur and Nupla mountain when you land at Lukla Airport.
+• A glimpse of the Numbur and Nupla mountains when you land at Lukla Airport.

 • Enjoy the acclimatization at the traditional village of Tangnang and explore the stunning views of mountains and glaciers.

-• Explore the night landscapes of green forests, Buddhist shrines, village settlements along with rich biodiversity.
+• Explore the night landscapes of green forests, Buddhist shrines, and village settlements along with rich biodiversity.

-• Enjoy the mouth-watering views of the world’s highest mountains such as Everest, Lhotse, Makalu, Cho Oyu, and Kanchenjunga.
+• Enjoy the 360-degree panoramic views of the world’s highest mountains such as Everest, Lhotse, Makalu, Cho Oyu, and Kanchenjunga.

 You'll See